indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

   <figcaption>Smaller batch size, less changes over time. <a href="https://www.slideshare.net/jallspaw/ops-metametrics-the-currency-you-pay-for-change-4608108">Ops Meta-Metrics by John Allspaw</a></figcaption>
 </figure>

-To improve deployment lead times, batch sizes need to be made smaller.
+To improve deployment lead times, batch sizes have to be made smaller.
 Long-lived feature branches are discouraged.
 In order to get faster feedback, it's better to integrate early and often and deploy software in smaller increments.
 If we continue to reduce the batch size, we eventually arrive at a _single piece flow_, where every commit to version control flows through the entire software development value stream.